keepemapp/back/README.md

 Backend + frontend in python

-1. Install python >3.9 via venv for example.
-If you have done it via venv, to activate the environment do `source venv/bin/activate`
+1. Install python >3.8 and `make` (installed by default in GNI/linux and OS X)
-2. Install dependencies in requirements file `pip install -r requirements.txt`
+2. Install dependencies with `make install-dev`
-3. Create `data` folder in parent repository.
-Temporarily used to store the data
+3. Start application with `make run-dev`

-4. Start application with
+Before commiting do:

 ````bash
 uvicorn emo.main:app --reload